 A study by HP identified significant benefits when blade servers are deployed in the data center, including:

 - Lower acquisition costs, including networking integration … because ports can be aggregated of and components (like management modules) shared.

 - Lower operational costs for deployment, troubleshooting and repair … thanks to reduced complexity, and aggregation of components

 - Lower power, cooling, and space requirements … resulting in more efficient power utilization and increase density computing power

 - Improved reliability … because of fewer components, thus fewer places for failure

-- Manageability improvements … a chassis-level shared view of all assets simplifies resource management and creates efficiencies Blade server chassis’ tend to be considerably heavier than rack servers, and thus more awkward to install or move.
+- Manageability improvements … a chassis-level shared view of all assets simplifies resource management and creates efficient Blade server chassis’ tend to be considerably heavier than rack servers, and thus more awkward to install or move.

 Potential Liabilities of a Blade Server

-Blade servers require sizeable effort and man-hours to properly depopulate, migrate, and/or install, which in turn reduces available human resources for other, more critical business activities.
+Blade servers require sizable effort and man-hours to properly depopulate, migrate, and/or install, which in turn reduces available human resources for other, more critical business activities.
 In addition, one-by-one blade server depopulation of, for example, an HP c7000 chassis, increases the number of human touch points in the process, which directly translates into increased possibility of human error and dropped equipment.
 Though the replacement cost of the physical server might not be a major concern for data center management, the information contained within the server could potentially cost the organization substantial time and money to recover.

 Benefits of a ServerLIFT